John S. Phelps: Civil War

 At the outbreak of the Civil War in 1861, Phelps returned to Springfield and enlisted as a private in Captain Coleman's Company of Missouri Infantry (Union).
 He was promoted to lieutenant colonel on October 2, 1861, and to colonel on December 19, 1861.
 Following the Union defeat at the Battle of Wilson's Creek, Mary Phelps cared for the body of General Nathaniel Lyon, killed during the battle, while her husband retreated with the Union army to Rolla.
 By special arrangement with President Abraham Lincoln, Phelps organized an infantry regiment which bore his name, Phelps’s Regiment, Missouri Volunteer Infantry.
 The regiment spent most of the winter of 1861—62 as the garrison of Fort Wyman at Rolla.
 In March 1862, Phelps led his regiment in the fierce fighting at the Battle of Pea Ridge in Arkansas.
 He was mustered out on May 13, 1862.
-In July 1862, he was appointed by President Lincoln as Military Governor of Arkansas, but he resigned the position due to ill health.
+In July 1862, he was appointed by President Lincoln as Military Governor of Arkansas, though the United States Senate did not confirm the appointment.

 Postbellum activities

 Phelps returned to Springfield in 1864 to resume his law practice.
 He was an unsuccessful candidate for Governor of Missouri in 1868, but in 1876 was elected to the position as the only candidate who could successfully lead Northern and Southern factions in the state.
 During his tenure as governor, Phelps supported currency reform and increased support for public education.
-He retired in 1881, praised as one of Missouri’s best governors.
+He retired in 1881.

 John Smith Phelps died in St. Louis, Missouri.
 He rests in Hazelwood Cemetery in Springfield, Missouri.